The Eagle Rock

 Description of the walk

-Road access: park at Col de l'Asclié at the start of the trail.
+Road access: park at the Col de l'Asclié at the start of the trail.

-(S/E) Take the Liron forest track, which climbs gradually in the shade of the beech trees to a crossroads.
+(S/E) Take the Liron forest track, which climbs gradually through the shade of the beech trees to a junction of tracks.

-(1) Take the right-hand track which climbs upwards.
-The Rocher de l'Aigle comes into view; continue to the intersection.
+(1) Take the track on the right which climbs.
+The Rocher de l'Aigle comes into view; continue to the junction.

-(2) A small sign on the left indicates the path to climb to the top of Rocher de l'Aigle.
-It is well marked except at the rocky slab, where you need to veer to the right to find the best trail.
+(2) A small sign on the left indicates the path up to the summit of Rocher de l'Aigle; it is well marked except at the rocky slab, where you should head to the right to follow the best route.

-(3) At the summit, return to the trail via the same route.
+(3) At the summit, return via the same route to the track.

-(2) Looking south, take the track on the right (west) which climbs up to the Col de Fageas.
+(2) Facing south, take the track on the right (west) which climbs up to the Col de Fageas.

-(4) Climb towards the small antenna (track or straight ahead) to enjoy the view of the Notre-Dame de la Rouvière valley.
+(4) Head up towards the small mast (along the track or straight ahead) to enjoy the view over the Notre-Dame de la Rouvière valley.

-(4) Take the graille (transhumance path) to the left of the fenced area.
-The descent is steep and rocky.
+(4) Take the graille (transhumance path) to the left of the fenced-off area.
+The descent is steep and stony.

-When you reach the sheep bridge, cross it, taking the path that climbs slightly and passes by the statue of the shepherd.
+Reach the sheep track bridge, cross it, taking the path that climbs slightly, and pass by the statue of the shepherd.
 Join the road and arrive at the Col de l'Asclié (S/E).

 Waypoints